YuvrajMann/MonitoringBackend/README.md

 # MonitoringBackend
 ## Setup Instructions

- 1. Clone the project to your local device using `git clone https://github.com/YuvrajMann/IMEI-Checker.git`
+ 1. Clone the project to your local device using `https://github.com/YuvrajMann/MonitoringBackend.git`

  2. Make sure node and npm are installed on your PC and are up to date